cooncesean/ddanalytics/README.md

 ###Mocked oAuth:
 In the interest of time, I have decided against implementing full oAuth integration into this sample site.
 All auth, redirects, tokens, etc. are currently mocked.
 In the meantime, I'll peruse the [http://pythonhosted.org/Flask-OAuth/](http://pythonhosted.org/Flask-OAuth/) extension for reference.

+The mock DroneDeploy site (that performs the 'authenticatin') can be found [here](https://github.com/cooncesean/mock_dronedeploy).

 # Architecture
 This is my first Flask application.
 I have done a fair amount of research regarding architecture best practices and have come to the conclusion that Flask is a very open ended, lightweight framework that leaves those decisions up to you.
 Blessing and a curse I guess.
 If you have any recommendations or notes, I would love to discuss them.